rsn870/POMDP_solver/README.md

 Our implementation is python based and we base it on the excellent  interface and implementation given by Malayandi at https://github.com/malayandi/Tiger-Problem-POMDP

 The first approach that we are going to use is to model the POMDP as a hidden markov model acting on a point process .We choose to do this for the following reasons:
-1.The approximation of POMDP as a hidden markov model has proved to pretty useful to resaerchers in the past 2 The point based decomposition used in Point Based Value Iteration inspires the usage of a point process moreover considering the dependence on the past histories we prefer a self exciting or Hawkes Process
+1.The approximation of POMDP as a hidden markov model has proved to pretty useful to researrchers in the past 2 The point based decomposition used in Point Based Value Iteration inspires the usage of a point process moreover considering the dependence on the past histories we prefer a self exciting or Hawkes Process

-Here I cite the work of Peng Li et.al (Infinite Hidden Semi-Markov Modulated InteractionPoint Process ) and Srikanta Bedathur et.al (Discovering Topical Interactions in Text-based Cascades using Hidden Markov Hawkes Processes)